janusw/HAFT/README.md

 3. apply detector resolution with calls to
         `call smearhadesmomentum(...)`

 The module 'HAFT_pair' provides routines for pair acceptance filtering.
-Usage :
+Usage:

 1. set acceptance file name with
         `call setPairFileName(fname)`
 2. sample pair acceptance values with calls to